jsidrach/NetWatcher/README.md

 4. Deploy the io.js server on the remote host

         $ ./scripts/update_server.sh
-5. Log into the FPGA Web Service host and start the service
+5. Log into the FPGA Web Service host
+6. Configure the server (if needed) by editing the `config.js` file
+7. Start the service

         $ sudo service fpga_api start